The History of Newcastle Radio Stations

 - How and why we purchased 2NX from Snowy Mountains Radio Pty Ltd

 - The two camps 2KO & NEWFM

-- Shareholders revolt
+- Shareholders revolt in downtown Darby St

-And now in 2018 the digital air waves come alive with the new 2UW
+In with the New in 2018 the digital air waves come alive with the new 2UW

 8th October 2018...
 The brainchild of a number of Newcastle and Hunter businesspeople, the station has plenty of on-air experience with David Sayers on breakfast, PR and events expert Tracy McKelligott on mornings and local music guru Mark Tinson and entertainment entrepreneur Steve Pickett paired on drive.